lugu/qiloop/doc/NOTES.md

 a service) to know the list of the services.
 Each service exposes the list its methods, signal and properties.

-This project aims to shed some light on qi::messaging by describing the inner details of the protocol.
+This project aims to shed some light on QiMessaging by describing the inner details of the protocol.
+All the notes collected in this document come from the analysis for the binary protocol transcribed bellow (section: example: qicli info).

-with the starting poing of capturing packets and analysing them.
-One can also browse the source code of libqi to extract those informatins.
-I explicitly decided not to do that in order to have a clean room implementation of the protocol free of copyright obligations.

-To explore qi::messaging, the easiest way is to download choregraphe and run the desktop version of NAOqi.
+In order to mess with QiMessaging, an easy way is to download Choregraphe (a GUI programming environment for NAOqi).

 Choregraphe download page: https://developer.softbankrobotics.com/us-en/downloads/pepper

-Once installed, in the bin direction, there are two binaries:
+Once installed, in the bin direction, you will find a small utility called `qicli` which will allow you to introspect the QiMessaging bus created by Choregraphe.
-    - naoqi-bin: the qi::messaging server listenning on port 9559.
-    - qicli: a cli client

-# Header
+## Message format

-The binary protocol documetation is rudimentary: http://doc.aldebaran.com/libqi/design/network-binary-protocol.html
+The binary protocol is documented here: http://doc.aldebaran.com/libqi/design/network-binary-protocol.html

-Warning: this documentation is missing the glag field (i.e. tye Type field is only one byte).
+### Header format

 The header is 28 bytes and translate in Go to this: